anton-a-tkachev/Instagram-Bot/README.md

 4) Invoke your browser javascript console ("Ctrl+Shift+J" by default in Google Chrome)

-5) Copy and paste the script code from instabot.js into the console
+5) Copy and paste the script code from file "instabot.js" into the console

 6) Set up the parameters (views, likes, follows limits, etc. Must comply with Instagram limits policies)